Lee-W/Ubuntu-setup/readme.md

 ###install-all.sh
 the shell script that will execute all the shell script combine with some basic update and clean up

-#USAGE
-intstall separately
-> sudo sh "filename.sh"

-or install all

-> sudo sh install-all.sh

-you can also edit install-all.sh or other shell script to customize

 #AUTHORS
 [Lee-W](https://github.com/Lee-W/)